Ayoub-Mabkhout/RemoteAccessToolV3/RemoteAccessTool OpenAPI/README.md

 # RemoteAccessToolV2: OpenAPI
-OpenAPI Remote Server in Java and Python Client with stub generated through Swagger tools.
-This is a repository for a programming assignment in my
-"SC 3374 Advanced & Distributed Programming Paradigms"course as part of the chapter on "Programming for Perfomance".
+OpenAPI Remote Server in Java and an asynchronous NodeJS Client.
+This is a repository for a programming assignment in my "CSC 3374 Advanced & Distributed Programming Paradigms"course as part of the chapter on "Programming for Perfomance".

 ## Demonstrated Learning Outcomes